Early Childhood Links

 Click here for the list of automatically accepted online training options.
 Scroll to the bottom of this page for a complete list of Automatically Accepted Training, many of which have an E-Learning option available.

-The work of ELC Omaha Region and all publications are made possible by Grant Number 93.575 Child Care and Development Block Grant from the Office of Child Care, Administration for Children and Families, U.S. Department of Health and Human Services.
+The work of ESU #3 ELC PD Omaha Region and all publications are made possible by Grant Number 93.575 Child Care and Development Block Grant from the Office of Child Care, Administration for Children and Families, U.S. Department of Health and Human Services.

 Not responsible for information found by linking beyond this page.